Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolving planetary habitability

 \subsection{Oxygen, methane, and carbon dioxide over time}

-[H-III:4.7] ``Prior to 2.4 billion years ago, the Earth's atmosphere was essentially devoid of free oxygen.
-Although it was being produced by photosynthetic organisms such as cyanobacteria as well as the photolysis of water vapor, it was efficiently removed from the atmosphere as it oxidized compounds on the surface and in the atmosphere.
+\ors[III:4.7] ``Prior to 2.4 \indexit{carbon dioxide!evolution}billion years ago, the Earth's atmosphere was essentially devoid of free \indexit{oxygen!evolution}oxygen.
+Although it was being produced by photosynthetic organisms \indexit{meethane!evolution}such as cyanobacteria as well as the photolysis of water vapor, it was efficiently removed from the atmosphere as it oxidized compounds on the surface and in the atmosphere.
 Before this time, the atmosphere was dominated by N$_2$ but it contained appreciable amounts of CO$_2$, water vapor and probably moderate amounts of CH$_4$, possibly up to the percent level.
 There is abundant evidence for low oxygen abundance on the early Earth including the oxidation state of various minerals, including iron oxide [\ldots]

 The crossover, {\em i.e.,} the appearance of oxygen and simultaneous loss of methane, occurred 2.4 billion years ago.
 At this time the Earth entered a severe ice age, also called a 'Snowball Earth' episode, during which the planet surface cooled to the point where ice formed at equatorial latitudes.
-It seems likely that this unusual cooling event was related to the rapid loss of significant greenhouse warming previously associated with the presence of methane.'' \activity{Sect.~\ref{sec:pastism} describes the possibility of the Solar System moving through dense, cold interstellar clouds, which could greatly enhance the dust environment of Earth.
+It seems likely that this unusual cooling event was related to the rapid loss of significant greenhouse warming previously associated with the presence of methane.'' \activity{{Consider:} Sect.~\ref{sec:pastism} describes the possibility of the Solar System moving through dense, cold interstellar clouds, which could greatly enhance the dust environment of Earth.
 Review the \href{https://ui.adsabs.harvard.edu/abs/2005GeoRL..32.3705P/abstract}{study} by \citet{2005GeoRL..32.3705P} for the potential effects on terrestrial climate, including periods of strong glaciation and potentially the triggering of a 'Snowball Earth' state.}